ajmeyers/react-node-test/readme.txt

 # General

+Remember to start the server before running the frontend!

 package.json - keeps track of app scripts and manage dependencies our Node app needs -"proxy" property - allows us to make requests to our Node server without having to provide the origin it is running on (3001) every time index.js - JavaScript file where our server will run needed to update to Node 14 with this "nvm install 14"

+# React

+We can use "useEffect" to make a HTTP request in App.js "data" is a state variable used to hold our data, the current state of the data

+What are "useState" and "useEffect" and how to we use them for HTTP requests?
+--both are found using "React" import

+Parameters req and res:
+req - object containing info about the HTTP request res - used to send back the desired HTTP response

 # Express